-Sandy Lane Primary School has a new Education Welfare Officer.
+Sandy Lane Primary has a new Consultant Education Welfare officer.

 Attendance is a very important part of a child’s education, if they are not in school they miss out on their learning and progress suffers.